 The J.D.
 Power 5 Ps: The Drivers of Satisfaction

 Today's customers expect service providers to deliver in every way.
 They want the right people to serve them; the right packaging or presentation; a seamless and hassle-free process; a product that meets or exceeds their expectations; and they expect all of this at a reasonable price.
 Performing well in some or all of these key criteria is essential to achieving service excellence.

 People: Friendliness and courtesy are important, but the J.D.
 Power 2012 Customer Service Champions go beyond that.
 Their employees are encouraged to offer solutions and are empowered to solve problems.
 Being proactive and anticipating customer expectations is another key strength.

-Presentation: True success in presentation goes beyond having a clean, inviting facility or attractive product packaging.
+Presentation: True success in presentation goes beyond providing a clean, inviting facility or attractive product packaging.
 J.D.
 Power 2012 Customer Service Champions add value.
-For example, in the home builder industry, this includes decorating and staging model homes with comfortable furniture, and providing refreshments for potential buyers, as well as other amenities one might find at home.
+For example, in the banking industry, a best practice is designing the bank lobby to resemble a living room, with comfortable furniture, refreshments for customers, and other amenities one might find at home.